iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week9_mapbox/W9_mapbox3.md

 <img src="../Images/mapbox_lab9_emptycols.png" width="1000">
 </p>

-We are going to do a small transformation where empty values will return a `No` string and when do we have data, instead of displaying `in2050_100` or somethign we will display `Yes`.
+We are going to do a small transformation where empty values will return a `No` string and when do we have data, instead of displaying `in2050_100` or something we will display `Yes`.

 Here, I want to show the following variables:
  - The address `Address`